 - Biological Science

 - Historical Studies

 - Philosophy and Values

 - Social and Behavioral Sciences

-Haas students should adhere to the Seven Course Breadth guidelines outlined on the College of Letters & Science website with the following exceptions:
+Haas students should adhere to the seven course breadth guidelines outlined on the Haas Undergraduate website.

 Advanced Placement or International Baccalaureate credit will not satisfy the Seven Course Breadth requirement.
 A Level exams are accepted.
 Please contact a Haas Adviser to determine how your A Level exams can be applied to breadth requirements.

 Breadth courses may be taken at a California Community College.
 Please follow the most current Articulation Agreement between the community college and UC Berkeley for the business administration major.
 This information can be found at www.assist.org by selecting the community college followed by UC Berkeley then the business administration major.